jai2509/Job-Assistant-Chatbot-for-Job-Portal/README.md

 # Job Assistant Chatbot for Job Portal (Minor Project)

 ## Overview
 This is a **Job Assistant Chatbot** designed to help users find job recommendations based on their resumes.
 It leverages **Large Language Models (LLMs)** and is implemented using **Retrieval-Augmented Generation (RAG)**.
-The chatbot processes resumes, extracts relevant job-related skills, and provides job suggestions accordingly.
+The chatbot processes resumes, extracts any relevant job-related skills, and provides job suggestions accordingly.

 ## Team & Contributors
 This project was developed as part of our **Minor Project Submission** by the following team members: